Micro Update Service (MUS)

 • Starts with MUS_

-• Includes an identifier (for example, a computer name)
+• Includes an identifier (e.g., computer name)

 Folder Monitoring Considerations